ilius/pyglossary/README.md

 Internal/intermediate glossary structure
 ----------------------------------------
 A glossary contains a number of entries.

 Each entry contains:

-- Headword (the main word / phrase)
+- Headword (title or main phrase for quert)
-- Alternates (some alternative words / phrases)
+- Alternates (some alternative phrases for query)
 - Definition

 In PyGlossary, headword and alternates together are accessible as a single Python list `entry.l_word`